Lockheed Martin F-35 Lightning II: Variants

+F-35 variants flying in formation.
+The F-35C (left) has a larger wing than other variants, while the F-35B (center) has a shorter nozzle and no tailhook.

 F-35A

 JASDF F-35A Lightning II prepares to receive fuel from a USAF KC-135 Stratotanker in February 2025.

 The F-35A is the conventional take-off and landing (CTOL) variant intended for the USAF and other air forces.
 It is the smallest, lightest version and capable of 9 g, the highest of all variants.

-Although the F-35A currently conducts aerial refueling via boom and receptacle method, the aircraft can be modified for probe-and-drogue refueling if needed by the customer.
+Although the F-35A currently conducts aerial refueling via the boom and receptacle method, the aircraft can be modified for probe-and-drogue refueling if needed by the customer.
 A drag chute pod can be installed on the F-35A, with the Royal Norwegian Air Force being the first operator to adopt it.
 The F-35A has a tailhook designed to stop the aircraft during emergency situations.
 Unlike the more robust unit of the carrier-based F-35C, the F-35A's tailhook is a single-use device.